Michael Rothrock

 Errors Compound Forward

 Coding agents don't make random mistakes.
-87% of failures are predictable — omissions and systematic errors that compound through every stage of the pipeline.
+91% of failures are predictable — systematic errors and omissions that compound through every stage of the pipeline.

 The Terraform Destroy